topmonks/quip-export/README.md

 Before using Quip Exporter, ensure you have the following prerequisites in place:

 1. **Obtain Quip Developer Token:**
-   - Visit [Quip Developer Tokens](https://<your-organization>.quip.com/dev/token) and generate a developer token for your Quip organization.
+   - Visit `https://<your-organization>.quip.com/dev/token` and generate a developer token for your Quip organization.
 This token will be used to authenticate the exporter tool with Quip's API.

 2. **Create Notion Internal Integration:**
    - Navigate to [Notion Integrations](https://www.notion.so/my-integrations) and create an internal integration to obtain a Notion token.
 This token is required for authentication with Notion's API.